boostorg/leaf/doc/whitepaper.md

 }
 ```

-If the above `catch` was only required to match objects of type `my_error`, they could be allocated on the stack, in the error-handling scope, using automatic storage duration.
+If the above `catch` was only required to match objects of type `my_error`, they could be allocated on the stack, in the error handling scope, using automatic storage duration.
 However, `catch` must also match objects of any type that derives from `my_error`, and therefore the size of the exception object can not in general be known in this scope.
 For this reason, contemporary implementations allocate the memory for exception objects dynamically.

 A better approach<sup>[4](#reference)</sup> is to pre-allocate a stack-based buffer of some generally sufficient static size, leaving the option to allocate very large exception objects dynamically, similarly to the way `std::string` is typically implemented using small string optimization.